Home Conditions5 Natural Remedies for Migraines

 3 Natural Remedies for Pityriasis Versicolor - Apple Cider Vinegar

-2. Remedy for Migraines with Essential Oils
+2. Essential Oils for Migraines

-3. Onion & Horseradish Natural Remedies for Migraines
+3. Onion & Horseradish Polutice for Migraine

 The onion and horseradish poultices are amazing natural remedies for migraines.
 They work wonders.
 Here is how you can use them at home.
 Make poultices with raw onion slices.
 Apply the poultice to your forehead and keep it on for as long as you can.
 The migraine usually goes away in 30 minutes.
 As for the horseradish poultice, this is how you make it.